 Why Do You Have More Than One Credit Score?

 Don't be surprised if you check your credit scores, or see them on a copy of your merged report, and notice that they aren't all the same.
 Not only is this common, but it's to be expected.

 Credit scores are based entirely on the information in your credit report, and they can vary depending on both the scoring model used to calculate it and the credit report that's being analyzed.
-For example, Experian gives you a free FICO® Score 8 credit score, but one of your lenders or card issuers might give you a VantageScore 3.0 credit score.
+For example, Experian gives you a FICO® Score 8 credit score for free, but one of your lenders or card issuers might give you a VantageScore 3.0 credit score.
 Even when both scores are analyzing your Experian credit report, the differences in the scoring algorithms will likely result in different outcomes.

 When the same model is used, the resulting scores can still differ based on which credit bureau provided the report.
 Much of the information in your credit report is provided by data furnishers, such as lenders and collection agencies.
 But these furnishers don't have to send information to all three bureaus, and some may choose to only report your account to one or two of the bureaus.

 These differences in your credit reports can result in varying credit scores.
 It's also why some lenders may want to review a merged credit report before agreeing to give you a loan.

 You might not know which score a lender will use to make a decision.
 However, while your credit scores may vary, they all depend on the underlying information in your credit reports.
 With this in mind, checking and monitoring your credit reports for changes can be important.

 You can sign up for a free Experian credit report online, which includes free credit monitoring, daily alerts and a FICO® Score 8 for free.
 If you would like to order both your credit history and credit score from each of the three credit bureaus at once, you can do so online through Experian.